 MEET OUR PEOPLE

-Shinn & Sons Vineyard Management / Grower
+Shinn & Son Vineyard Management / Grower

 HOW MANY YEARS HAVE YOU AND YOUR FAMILY BEEN FARMING WINEGRAPES?

 I’m wrapping up harvest number 16.
 I’ve been tending ditches and tying grafts since I was a kid but I don’t know if that counts toward my total farming years.
 My family has been farming since 1852.
 In the early days, our family farmed mostly wheat and grains.
 The oldest vineyard block we have on record is Mule Plane, planted in the 1920s.

 HOW DID YOU GET IN TO FARMING?